By Xander Snyder

 From Rose p.
 154

-“Instead of assuming that states seek security, neoclassical realists assume that states respond to the uncertainties of international anarchy by seeking to control and shape their external environment.
-Regardless of the myriad ways that states may define their interests, this school argues, they are likely to want more rather than less external influence, and pursue such influence to the extent that they are able to do so.
-The central empirical prediction of neoclassical realism is thus that over the long term the relative amount of material power resources countries possess will shape the magnitude and ambition - the envelope, as it were - of their foreign policies: as their relative power rises states will seek more influence abroad, and as it falls their actions and ambitions will be scaled back accordingly.”
+“...over the long term the relative amount of material power resources countries possess will shape the magnitude and ambition - the envelope, as it were - of their foreign policies: as their relative power rises states will seek more influence abroad, and as it falls their actions and ambitions will be scaled back accordingly.”
 (Rose, P. 152)

 Neoclassical realism is a useful conceptual framework since it lays out what must be understood before state action can be analyzed and forecasted.
 First, relative power must be determined by studying nations’ political, economic, and military resources.
 Analysts must then understand, to the best of their abilities, how leaders perceive this balance.
-This renders shorter term predictions challenging but medium and long term forecasts possible.
+This makes shorter term predictions challenging but medium and long term forecasts possible.

+Through this lens I consider and analyze foreign policy.
 Does this constitute a bias?
 I don’t think so, since it focuses more on understanding reality rather than advocating for how things ought to be.
 However, now that you know how I think about world events you’re free to make that judgment yourself.